Do Breast Implants Affect Breastfeeding and Breastmilk Supply?

 Experts also advise mothers to take in supplements that are natural to help to promote the production of milk.
 These are called galactagogues and can be used as a form of natural supplementation to improve breastmilk supply and production.
 Listed below are some of these herbal supplements:

 - Fenugreek- Among the galactagogues, this herb may be the most popular and most often used due to its high effectiveness in terms of increased production of breastmilk.
 People who are allergic to soy and peanuts, however, may need to steer clear from this herbal supplement as it can also cause allergic reactions.

 - Blessed Thistle- A plant used for centuries due to its effectiveness in increasing the supply of breastmilk, blessed thistle is best consumed together with fenugreek.
 Blessed thistle can also be taken as a tea or in capsule form thrice a day.

 - Alfalfa- Alfalfa is a form of pea which can also help in the increase of the supply of milk.
 Similar to blessed thistle, it is also ideally used together with fenugreek.

 - Goat’s Rue- While goat’s rue is one of the most potent galactagogues in that it can significantly increase breast milk production and supply, it should not be taken raw as it is considered toxic.
 Goat’s rue should be used in commercially available forms of capsules or tea leaves.

 The breastfeeding mother should also check that her infant is latching correctly and properly as this can affect the amount of breastmilk the baby can get from his or her mother.
 For any concerns, patients may consult with a healthcare professional such as a lactation consultant.
-Women who had augmentation of their breasts should also be cautious in terms of possible infection of the breasts known as mastitis which can lead to pain, scar tissue and the possibility of having the implants replaced or removed.
+Women who had augmentation of their breasts should also be cautious in terms of possible infection of the breasts known as mastitis that can lead to pain, scar tissue, and the possibility of having the implants replaced or removed.